Joe McKeown

-Joseph McKeown (/məˈkjuːən/ mə-KEW-ən; born May 12, 1956) is a retired American basketball coach and former player who currently serves as the head women's basketball coach at Northwestern University.
+Joseph McKeown (/məˈkjuːən/ mə-KEW-ən; born May 12, 1956) is an American basketball coach and former player who recently served as the head women's basketball coach at Northwestern University.
 McKeown previously served as head coach at New Mexico State and George Washington University until joining Northwestern in 2008.
 He is the father of former Northwestern women's basketball player and current commentator Meghan McKeown.

 Playing career

 McKeown attended Mercer County Community College and then was a star basketball player at Kent State, and was named co-captain during his senior season.
 After graduating, McKeown became an assistant at Kent State and then Oklahoma.

 Coaching career

 He has over 750 wins as of March 5, 2024.
 He won the Atlantic 10 Conference's coach of the year award a record 5 times during his tenure at George Washington, and has also received the same honor in the Big Ten Conference.
 McKeown remains George Washington's all-time leading coach in terms of wins and winning percentage.
 His teams have reached the postseason 19 times, with a 20th postseason trip all but certain in 2020.